 To perform the matrix multiplication, the predefined MMULT function presented in the excel software is used.
 Excel matrix multiplication reduces a lot of time incurred in calculating the product of matrices manually.

 In general, matrix multiplication is done in two ways.
-Simple scalar multiplication is performed by using the basic arithmetic operations and advanced matrices multiplication are managed with the help of array functions.
+Simple scalar multiplication is performed by using the basic arithmetic operations, and advanced matrices multiplication is managed with the help of array function in excel.

 The required syntax that should be followed for the matrix multiplication is that